fluencelabs/fRPC-Substrate/README.md

 * the wasm modules and config are uploaded to IPFS node where deal-participating peer's workers can fetch the package by CID (2)
 * get back CID and update local file(s) (3)
 * if a deal is already in place, which was so you could run the Quickstart demo *quickly*, either update the existing deal or create a new one: **create a new one!** (4)
 * now you have to get involved! you are presented with the uri to get metamask to ask you to sign your escrow payment to the contract (5).
 Copy and paste the uri to your browser and eventually, Metamask should pop-up with a signing request.
-The transaction displays only in hex, so double check the other request params to make sure you're signing the Aurora testnet transaction.
+The transaction displays only in hex, so double check the other request params to make sure you're signing the Mumbai transaction.
 This is what you should see:
 ![Sign TX](./images/sign_tx_metamask.png)
 * once you signed the transaction and the contract was successfully updated, we are done (6) !